 You are absolutely correct about the sett, it is tooooooo loose.
 We sett that 14/2 linen at 15 epi for plain weave and 16-18 for twill.
-On the website under that linen there are 2 weights, 14/2 and 14/4.
+On the website under linen, there are 2 weights, 14/2 and 14/4.
 You used the plain weave sett for 14/4 but your yarn is 14/2.
 That is why your linen is shedding.
-Euroflax is wet spun, line linen, but it is spun softly so that you can get exceptional drape, however if it isn’t sett properly and woven balanced at that sett you have a a lot of exposed linen surface that shreds away.
+Euroflax is wet spun, line linen, but it is spun softly so that you can get exceptional drape, however, if it isn’t sett properly and woven balanced at that sett you have a lot of exposed linen surface that shreds away.
 That is where your lint is coming from.
 I can tell that the fabric is more weft predominant than balanced.
 You did an awesome job weaving it at such an open sett……really you did.
 If you try it again at the proper sett you won’t have any troubles with your selvedges either.
 You do not need a temple to weave good selvedges on linen or most anything for that matter.
 You have also made a good observation on your hems.
 The cotton shrunk more than the linen.
 Use the linen next time and if you are weaving the main fabric in twill, use a basket weave for the hem and your draw-in will be the same as your twill.
 That means you are using the 12 and 34 tie-ups alternately (really it is a 1/2 basket), but who cares :^)